-Dimensions of the advertisement which must be met.
+Dimensions of the advertisement must be met.
 This is an important document for the creative designer in charge of the visual, in order to make it suitable for the publication.

 French organization certifying the circulation and audience of magazines and newspapers.

 L’ACPM/OJD guarantees the total numbers related to digital (websites, apps, online radios).